Daniela Castro

-Daniela Castro (born Danielle Stefani Castro Arellano on 17 August 1969) is a Mexican actress and singer.
+Daniela Castro (born Danielle Stefani Castro Arellano, 17 August 1966) is a Mexican actress and singer.

 Biography

-She felt an attraction for music at a very young age, and this is why the entered the Centro de Estudios Artísticos de Televisa (CEA), which took her in another direction.
+She felt an attraction for music at a very young age, and this is why she entered the Centro de Estudios Artísticos de Televisa (CEA), which took her in another direction.
 She ended up performing in plays at some theaters in Mexico, which she continued doing occasionally.
 She was offered a role in a telenovela because of her success in the theatre.
 She has starred in 13 telenovelas to date.
 After a long absence from television, she returned to play Lizabeta in Pasión in 2007.
-She also played the main role (as Rosa) in one of the episodes of Mujeres Asesinas 2.
+She also played the main role (as Rosa) in one of the episodes of Mujeres Asesinas.